top of page

 The History of the Anchor Inn

-The Anchor Inn is set in one of the most picturesque and unspoiled parts of Rural Sussex and lies on the west bank of the River Ouse, four miles upstream from the county town of Lewes.
+The Anchor Inn is set in one of the most picturesque and unspoiled parts of rural Sussex and lies on the west bank of the River Ouse, four miles upstream from the county town of Lewes.

 The Anchor Inn continued to be used by the few locals in the area, until the Innkeeper was caught in the ‘sport' of smuggling, and the Inn Licence was confiscated in 1895.

-In 2009, we took over the Anchor and have tried maintain the character of the building but also added essential modern additions to help cater for our customers.
-In 2016 we added an addition to the front of our beautiful pub with an outside bar for people to enjoy during those warm summer months.
+We added an addition to the front of our beautiful pub with an outside bar for people to enjoy during those warm summer months.

 bottom of page